aporeto-inc/gaia/doc/documentation.md

 ##### `subject` `[][]string`

-Defines the selection criteria that this policy must match on identiy and scope request information.
+Defines the selection criteria that this policy must match on identity and scope request information.

 ##### `updateTime` `time` [`autogenerated`,`read_only`]